An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference

-If the community sizes are of comparable sizes, such as when the relative community membership proportions are held fixed, then by \cref{eq:dif,eq:dif2}, the row norms of the population eigenvectors are necessarily tending to zero simultaneously and at the same rate; this property reflects \emph{incoherence} \citep{chen_spectral_2021}.
-From a statistical standpoint, this ``shrinking to zero" property is reflected in the scaling $n\rho_n^{1/2}$ required to obtain a Gaussian limit.
-Informally, the scaling $n\rho_n^{1/2}$ decomposes as the product $n^{1/2} \times (n\rho_n)^{1/2}$ where the term $n^{1/2}$ accounts for the incoherence and the term $(n\rho_n)^{1/2}$ is the square root of the ``effective sample size;" that is, it is the sample size after accounting for the additional edge sparsity.
-In the absence of the sparsity, namely in the fully dense regime, the classical $n^{1/2}$ parametric rate is obtained after adjusting for the eigenvector incoherence.
-Furthermore, notice that the rate $n\rho_n^{1/2}$ appears in the denominator of the bound in \cref{thm:twoinfty}.
+When all community sizes are comparable (which holds when relative community membership proportions are held fixed), then per \cref{eq:dif,eq:dif2}, the row norms of the population eigenvectors all necessarily converge to zero and at the same rate, thereby reflecting \emph{incoherence} \citep{chen_spectral_2021}.
+This shrinking-to-zero property is reflected in the scaling $n\rho_n^{1/2}$ required to obtain a Gaussian limit.
+Informally, this scaling decomposes as the product $n^{1/2} \times (n\rho_n)^{1/2}$, where the term $n^{1/2}$ accounts for incoherence and the term $(n\rho_n)^{1/2}$ is the square root of the order of each node's expected degree.
+In the absence of sparsity, namely in the fully dense regime $\rho_{n} \equiv 1$, the classical $n^{1/2}$ parametric rate is obtained after adjusting for the eigenvector incoherence.

-The full result stated in \citet{cape_signal-plus-noise_2019} is more general and permits $P = \rho_n XX\t$ for an $n \times d$ matrix $X$; see \cref{sec:scaled_eigenvectors} for an interpretation of this assumption.
-Notice that there are two distinct orthogonal matrices appearing in the asymptotic normality result for $\hat U_{i*}$; the matrix $W$ stems from the alignment of $\hat{U}$ to $U$, whereas the the additional matrix $\tilde W$ globally rotates the difference $\hat{U} - UW$.
-This presence of the second orthogonal matrix enables specifying the limiting covariance matrix $\mathbf{\Sigma}_U(k)$.
-Subsequently, \citet{xie_entrywise_2022} extends the central limit theorem for the eigenvectors in \citet{cape_signal-plus-noise_2019} to sparsity of order $\Omega(\log(n))$ and deterministic sequences of positive semidefinite $P$ matrices under technical conditions on $P$. \begin{theorem}[Restatement of Theorem 4.4 of \citet{xie_entrywise_2022} for SBMs] Suppose that $n\rho_n \gtrsim\log(n)$, that $K$ and $B$ remain constant as $n \to \infty$, and suppose that $B = \bm{\nu} \bm{\nu}\t$ for some (constant) $K \times d$ matrix $\bm{\nu}$.
-Suppose further that there exists a constant $\delta > 0$ such that $\min_{1\leq i \leq n} \frac{1}{n \rho_n}\sum_{j} P_{ij} \geq \delta$.
-Define